 Wow!
 This farmer has collected such huge Hannah sweet potatoes.

 Sweet potatoes are one of the most common staple foods in Africa.
-West African sweet potato has medium to large size with cream-colored and rough skin.
-The flesh also has a cream color that is slightly sticky and starchy.
+One of the most popular variants is the West African sweet potato, which has medium to large size with cream-colored and rough skin.
+Its cream-colored flesh is slightly sticky and starchy.

 When cooked, the potato has a fluffy texture and a slightly sweet, nutty flavor.
 Sweet potato is well-known in the food culture of Tanzania, Nigeria, and Uganda since these countries are the main producers of this vegetable in Africa.